anewjs/provider/README.md

 Provider.connect(Component || Object)
 ```

-This connect method is not different to the [react-redux connect](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connect) except that it passes an addition parameter to `mapStateToProps` which is the provided store's `getState` method for accessing anew store selectors.
+The connect method is not different fromt the [react-redux's connect method](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connect) except that it passes an addition parameter to `mapStateToProps` which is the provided store's `getState` method for accessing anew's store selectors.

 ```js
 Provider.store(StoreObject)